1800dinky/ccminer-UI-verus-/README.md

 Welcome to the Crypto Mining Dashboard!
 This sleek graphical user interface (GUI) application is designed to supercharge your cryptocurrency mining experience with ease.
 Follow the steps below to get started in no time!

+*windows only for now , will be making other OS distributions*

 ## 🛠️ Usage

 1. **Download the 📦 `ccminerUI.exe` File:**